enso-org/enso/doc/haskell-style-guide.md

 Imports within each section should be listed in alphabetical order, and should be vertically aligned.

+When we have a module that exports a type the same as its name, we import the module qualified as its name, but we _also_ import the primary type from the module unqualified.
+This can be seen with `Map` in the examples below.

 This example is for a module that re-exports some names:

 ```hs